farheen-shaikh0509/farheen-shaikh0509/README.md

 # Hi, I'm Farheen 👋

 Software Engineer seeking entry-level opportunities in AI and backend systems.
-Experience in building LLM-based applications including evaluation frameworks and RAG solutions, with a focus on scalability and reliability.
-Familiar with cloud infratsructure, ML pipelines, and distributed systems.
-I'm hands-on builder, particularly interest in the intersaction of model behaviour and system contraints.
+Experience in building LLM-based applications, including RAG solutions and evaluation frameworks, with a focus on scalability, reliability and performance.
+Familiar with cloud infrastructure, ML pipelines, and distributed systems.
+I'm a hands-on builder, particularly interested in model behavior and performance acceleration.

 ---

 # ⚡ Current Focus